 For more information - Reviews, tips and even answers to the hardest questions check out the best RSA online QLD, SA, NT and WA.

 If you would like to work in Victoria you will need to do a course in person when you get to Victoria.

 Koops offers $45 courses which are four hours long and also the cheapest we could find.
 They have both day and night course options and locations around Melbourne.
 You can book your course here.

 For more information about getting a Victorian RSA Certificate and a list of providers with a handy map (so you can see which training center is closest to you) - Check out the Victorian Commission for Gambling and Liquor Regulation.

 Once you purchase an RSA course you'll get a unique pin number and password sent by email.
 You can start the course immediately and resume whenever you want - the system remembers where you were.
 Once completed, a Certificate of Attainment is issued to you.
 The course takes approximately 3 to 4 hours in total to complete.
 You will then be able to choose if you want to receive the certificate by email in PDF format or by mail or both.
 Most people choose both, but the printable copy sent to your email address is fine for your future employers.

 NSW Note: For NSW you will be issued with a temporary certificate valid for 90 days.
 In that time you need to go to Post Office in NSW and get your photo I.D. card.
-In Feb 2014 online RSA training for NSW was suspended, so training will now need to be completed in a classroom or there is now the option to do it by email correspondence - see below for recommendations.
+In Feb 2014 online RSA training for NSW was suspended, so training will now need to be completed in a classroom or there is now the option to do it by email correspondence - see below for our recommendation.